cards

 CBF provides grants to nonprofit rescue organizations for the sole purpose of rehoming and placement of dogs for those owners who are no longer able to care for their pet dog due to physical difficulties or other non-financial hardships.

-This mutually beneficial arrangement includes regular visits by the rehomer with the dog owner to preserve the lifelong bond, and provides the pet dog with a permanent loving home rather than being forced to live in an animal shelter or abandoned.
+This mutually beneficial arrangement includes regular visits by the re-homer with the dog owner, to preserve the lifelong bond, and provides the pet dog with a permanent loving home rather than being forced to live in an animal shelter or abandoned.

-CRiSP grants are distributed directly to each participating rescue establishment based on the number of dogs that are rehomed successfully on an annual basis.
+CRiSP grants are distributed directly to each participating rescue establishment based on

-CRiSP grants are available to support rehoming programs that accommodate Living Owners with disabilities who are incapable of caring for their pet dog but still seek to maintain their lifelong bond through regular visitations; and those preparing for end-of-life who are looking to establish a legacy Memorial.
+CRiSP grants are available to support rehoming programs that accommodate Living Owners with disabilities who are incapable of caring for their pet dog but still seek to maintain their lifelong bond through regular visitations; and those preparing for end-of-life who are looking

 Canine Rescue organizations will identify qualified households and facilitate the rehoming of dogs.
-They will thoroughly screen and vet potential rehomers to ensure their suitability as a provider of a loving, safe, caring home for the owner’s pet dog.
+They will thoroughly screen and vet potential re-homers to ensure their suitability as a provider of a loving, safe, caring home for the owner’s pet dog.

-Rescue facilities will interface directly with both the rehomers and dog owners to align their mutual interests and oversee continued compliance.
-Visitation, financial and other obligations will be formalized and documented by both the rehomer and dog owner, including disengagement should the situation of either party change.
+Rescue facilities will interface directly with both the re-homers and dog owners to align their mutual interests and oversee continued compliance.
+Visitation, financial and other obligations will be formalized and documented by both the re-homer and dog owner, including disengagement should the situation of either party change.

 CRiSP Grant Eligibility